Text HELLO to CITIBOT 856-644-6414

 The GTMUA operates the municipal sewer collection system.
 The system includes 300 miles of pipe and 50 pumping stations that transport 5 million gallons of sewage per day from Gloucester Township to Camden County’s regional treatment plant.

-GTMUA SCREENED COMPOST AND TOPSOIL
+THE GTMUA SELLS SCREENED ORGANIC COMPOST & TOPSOIL

 View Recycling in a larger map.
 Please contact the GTMUA for any questions.